Sean Rodriguez: Miami Marlins

 On February 4, 2020, Rodriguez signed a minor league deal with the Miami Marlins.
-On July 24, 2020, Rodriguez was selected to the 40-man roster, but hit the injured list shortly thereafter due to an unspecified medical reason.
-On September 20, 2020, Rodriguez was designated for assignment by the Marlins after recording 2 hits in 13 over four games.
+On July 24, Rodriguez was selected to the 40-man roster, but hit the injured list shortly thereafter due to an unspecified medical reason.
+On September 20, Rodriguez was designated for assignment by the Marlins after recording 2 hits in 13 at-bats across four games.

 Post-playing career

 On March 11, 2022, Rodriguez was hired as a player development instructor for the Philadelphia Phillies, effectively ending his playing career.

 Personal life

 Rodriguez and his wife, Giselle, have four children.
 Rodriguez is heavily involved in autism awareness, as his son Sean Jr. is highly-functioning with autism.
 Rodriguez is a Christian.